 They just go with it.

-I guess they're colluding to help get Hillary Clinton elected and impact the uh the election, and Hillary funded the whole entire thing.
+Oh, I guess they're colluding to help get Hillary Clinton elected and impact the election.

-Thor Halverson is with us, and he's the CEO of the New York-based human rights foundation.
+Thor Halverson is with us, and he's the CEO of the New York-based Human Rights Foundation.

-He says they are smear artists, he said, and what they've learned is if you want to kill an investigation, if you want to destroy a law enforcement investigation, go after the witnesses, go after the whistleblowers.
+And what they've learned is if you want to kill an investigation, if you want to destroy a law enforcement investigation, go after the witnesses, go after the whistleblowers.

 Wow, shocking.

-Now he also testified in front of the Senate Judiciary Committee in July of this year against Fusion GPS, which of course they're not going to testify before anybody, and they're fighting a congressional subpoena.
+Now, he also testified in front of the Senate Judiciary Committee in July of this year against Fusion GPS, which, of course, they're not going to testify before anybody, and they're fighting a congressional subpoena.

 Thor, sir, welcome to the program.